mikami520/AutoSeg4ETICA/README.md

 Thus, all 5 folds must have been trained prior to running inference.
 The list of available folds nnU-Net found will be printed at the start of the inference.

-### Step 7: Evaluate Inference
+## Evaluation
-#### To compute the dice score, average hausdorff distance and weighted hausdorff distance:
+To compute the dice score, average hausdorff distance and weighted hausdorff distance:
 ```bash
 cd <path to repo>/metrics
 ```